This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Instructions

-• Preheat oven to 350 F. Prepare a square 8-inch by 8-inch baking dish with parchment paper placing it horizontal & vertical hanging over the sides of the dish for easy removal.
+• Preheat oven to 350 F. Prepare an 8-inch by 8-inch baking dish with parchment paper placing it horizontal and vertical hanging over the sides of the dish for easy removal.

 • To the batter, fold in the salt and flour.
-Do not over combine.
-Transfer the batter to the prepared baking dish and smooth with a spatula or back of a spoon.
+Do not over mix.
+Transfer the batter to the prepared baking dish and smooth with a spatula in an even layer.

 • Place in the oven and bake at 350 F for 30 minutes until the edges are brown.

-• While the crust is baking, add the cream cheese and stevia to a bowl and whisk together very well.
+• While the crust is baking, add the cream cheese and 3 teaspoons of zero calorie sweetener to a bowl and whisk together well.

 • After you remove the crust from the oven, spread the cream cheese evenly over it.
 It should spread easily as the crust is warm.